Schema authoring guide

 This is possible because the dmno

 config loading process is broken up into 2 stages: first we load the schema, and then we resolve the values.
-While the resolution process does respect overrides passed in as env vars and from local override files, many of your values may be set from the schema directly.
+While the resolution process does respect overrides passed in as process environment variables and other sources like .env files, many of your values may be set from the schema directly.

 We can use static values, inline functions, or a resolver - which is basically just a fancy function that will be called during the resolution process and passed some contextual data about the config item and the rest of the resolved config.